-Learning about how Search organises its information allows webmasters to better their website for crawling and indexing.
+Understanding the crawl rates and index times can help website owners to make better, more informed decisions.
 While we do not know the exact formula for Google’s algorithm, we do know that improved crawlability and frequency of indexing is closely correlated with improved organic search rankings.
 This article will discuss the frequency in which websites are crawled, how they are crawled, and how to get pages indexed faster.

 How Does Google Crawl Websites?

 Google uses the information on your website to determine where content is relevant and how relevant the content is.
 The first step of this process is finding out what pages actually exist on the web.
 While there isn’t a central filing system of all of the web pages online, Google has its own index and is constantly searching for new pages to add to it – this process of uncovering new pages is known as crawling.

 Some pages are known to Google because they have been crawled previously.
 New pages, however, are not as easily acknowledged and will usually be discovered by one of two ways:

 Google following a link from a known page to a new page

 A website owner submitting a list of pages (their sitemap) for Google to crawl